rclone/rclone/docs/content/jottacloud.md

 ### Legacy authentication

-If you are using one of the whitelabel versions (e.g. from Elkjøp or Tele2) you may not have the option to generate a CLI token.
+If you are using one of the whitelabel versions (e.g. from Elkjøp) you may not have the option to generate a CLI token.
 In this case you'll have to use the legacy authentication.
-To to this select yes when the setup asks for legacy authentication and enter your username and password.
+To do this select yes when the setup asks for legacy authentication and enter your username and password.
 The rest of the setup is identical to the default setup.